 This Rhubarb Panna Cotta showcases rhubarb three ways: a compote is mixed into the panna cotta itself, giving it a slightly zesty note, and also used to top the rhubarb panna cotta for a pop of color and concentrated rhubarb flavor.
 Poached rhubarb finishes the elegant dessert for a spectacular presentation.
 Don’t hesitate to double or triple those batches of compote and poached rhubarb, because I’ll bet you’ll love them on your morning toast or over oatmeal, too!

-Go upside down: For a different look, you can serve this rhubarb panna cotta unmolded, on a plate, with the compote and poached rhubarb spooned to the side.
+You can serve panna cotta in cute little glasses as I did on the pictures, or you can serve panna cotta upside down.
+For a classic look, you can serve this rhubarb panna cotta unmolded, on a plate, with the compote and poached rhubarb spooned to the side.
 To do so, use ramekins or v-shaped smooth-sided glasses, and very lightly coat the inside of each container with a neutral oil, such as sunflower, canola, or vegetable oil.
 When ready to serve, run a sharp knife around the edge of the panna cotta, then invert the container over a serving plate and shake it gently.
 The panna cotta should slip right out.

 Tell me how you liked it!
 Leave a comment or take a picture and tag it with @foodnouveau on Instagram.

 This site is a participant in the Amazon Associates Program, an affiliate advertising program designed to provide a means for the site to earn fees by linking to Amazon and affiliated sites.

 If you click on an affiliate link, I may earn advertising or referral fees if you make a purchase through such links, at no extra cost to you.
 This helps me create new content for the blog–so thank you!
 Learn more about advertising on this site by reading my Disclosure Policy.